testingisdocumenting/blog/blog-content/articles/protect-your-future-self-by-encapsulating-test-input-preparation.md

 :include-file: com/example/portfolio/ProfitCalculatorWithoutEncapsulationTest.java {title: "ProfitCalculatorTest.java"}

-This test is already on a **verbose** side.
-As the `ProfitCalculator` requirements evolve, the number of setters we need to validate new business logic will grow, as will grow the number of instances that we may need to create.
+This test is already on the **verbose** side.
+As requirements for the `ProfitCalculator` evolve, the number of setters we need to validate new business logic will grow, as will grow the number of instances that we may need to create.

 Question: But why **verbose** test can be bad?